MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 It encompasses all the expenses associated with acquiring the asset and making it ready for use in business operations.
 The asset acquisition cost includes both direct and indirect costs related to the purchase, delivery, and commissioning of the asset.

+### Administer system features

+System features are the backbone of Dynamics 365 functionality.
+Administering these features involves fine-tuning configurations, ensuring optimal alignment with evolving business processes in addition to staying up to date with Microsoft release notes and configuring new features from feature management workspace will help ensuring Dynamics 365 is optimized for your business needs. with Power Apps and customizations of Dynamics 365, administrators can tailor the system to the organization's specific requirements.
+This way, Dynamics 365 remains a tailored and dynamic solution that adapts seamlessly to evolving business processes.

+### Adoption

+The process of integrating a technology solution Dynamics 365 into the daily operations of an organization, ensuring widespread and effective use by users to achieve business objectives.

 ### Advanced rule

 An advanced rule in Dynamics 365 Finance is a configuration that allows you to define account structure exceptions for financial dimensions that are specific to one or a few main accounts.
 It allows for more sophisticated workflows and decision-making based on specific conditions for the combinations of main account and financial dimensions.
 Advanced rules allow you to add additional financial dimensions that aren't included in the account structure to be dynamically presented to the user and control what values or attributes are collected on certain transactions.